Miesho13/Miesho13/README.md

-- 👋 Hi, I’m Marcin Ryżewski aka Miesho.
-Im polish student of electronic.
+- 👋 Hi, I’m Martin Ryżewski aka Miesho.
+I am a professional software engineer for embedded systems.
 - 👀 I’m interested in computer science, electronics engineer, physics and mathematics.
 In non-engineering fields, I am inspired by philosophy and history.
 - 🌱 I’m currently learning circuit Theory, signal analysis and I'm still develop myself as a programmer.
 - 📫 How to reach me